 Culturally distinct and historic Karnataka holds a prestigious position on the map of India.
-Honored with the presence of some of the great dynasties like Hoysala, Rastrakutas, and Chalukyas, there are multiple monuments in Karnataka, which are the major tourist attractions.
+Honored with the presence of some great dynasties like Hoysala, Rastrakutas, and Chalukyas, there are multiple monuments in Karnataka, which are the major tourist attractions.
 The Statue of Gomateshwara in Shravanabelagola and Gol Gumbaz in Bijapur are two other remarkable heritages that have drawn visitors for ages to Karnataka.
 This state also has more than 20 wildlife sanctuaries and 5 national parks including the well-known Bandipur National Park in Mysore.

 Karnataka Tourism Places List

-The pleasant hill station of Coorg is an ideal destination for a passionate getaway.
+The pleasant hill station of Coorg is also an ideal destination for a passionate getaway.
 The high point of Karnataka tourism continues Hampi which makes it to our top Karnataka tourism places list.
 The ruined seat of the Vijayanagara Empire is a UNESCO World Heritage Site.
 It stands testimony of the beauty and creative flair of the wealthy empire.

 Below are varied attractions in Karnataka Tourism Places List: